You can do a lot of things in 10 minutes, but writing a resume isn’t one of them. Not if you’re serious about finding a good job.

 Anytime you’re promised something within a short time, you must ask yourself if it sounds too easy.

-Oftentimes services or tools that offer quick completions of your career documents are nothing more than a list of facts that you enter!
+Oftentimes services or tools that offer quick completion of your career documents are nothing more than a list of facts that you enter!
 You went to school, here, graduated then, worked here for five years, blah, blah, blah.

 FREE BOOK DOWNLOAD